 - Thoroughly clean and paint, wallpaper, add floor coverings, hang light fixtures, etc. before bringing anything into the new space.
 Without furniture and equipment to get in your way, this step can be completed much more quickly and easily.
 However, while you don't want the furniture in the way at this stage of setting up your home office, you'll want to make sure you know exactly where your furniture and equipment will be placed in the room.
 For assistance, see the Home Office Furniture Plans step in this series.

-- Start bringing furniture into your office space.
+- Bring furniture into your office space.
 It's best to start with the larger pieces first so you'll still have the maximum amount of floor space to move them around.
-As you set up your office and bring in furniture, dust and polish it as needed.
+As you set up your office and bring in furniture, dust, and polish it as needed.

 - Bring in your home office equipment and place it where it needs to go in the room.
 As you place each piece, check to see if it needs to be cleaned, oiled, or otherwise serviced, and that all cords are long enough to reach your outlets or power strips.